zimengyang/Project3-CUDA-Path-Tracer/README.md

 |------|------|
 |![](renderings/texture_mapping_without_normal_mapping.png)|![](renderings/texture_with_normal_mapping.png)|

 In above renderings, right image is for illustrating the effects of normal mapping.
-Left spheres are only textured, right spheres are textured and normal mapped.
+Left two spheres are only textured, right two spheres are textured and normal mapped.

 All features mentioned above can be modified in input file.
 See below for details.